eggsactly/moon-earth-sun/README.md

 - gnuplot

 # Building
-To create paper.pdf type `make' and press ENTER.
+To create paper.pdf type _make_ and press ENTER.
-You'll notice that a lot of extra files are produced, to delete everything that was generated from the make script run `make clean'
+You'll notice that a lot of extra files are produced, to delete everything that was generated from the make script run _make clean_

-This project may be updated, to check for new updates, run `git pull'
+This project may be updated, to check for new updates, run _git pull_

 # Support
 This software has been tested to work on:
 - Debian “Jessie” 8.5
 - Mac OS X “El Capitan” 10.11.6

 Although this software should compile on other operating systems without editing any files in this project, no guarantee will be made.

 # License